IVC Evidensia Ireland's home page

 At IVC Evidensia Ireland, we are committed to ensuring all employees are fairly rewarded for their work and have equal access to all opportunities.

 Within each quartile and job type, we are confident that our reward structure is based on objective and relevant factors and that rates of pay for specific roles are in line with market norms.
+We have evolved our pay and reward significantly in the last year to ensure common standards of pay across the estate and competitive rates of pay compared to the market, particularly for our clinical teams.

 Some of the initiatives being undertaken in the business: